The international forward guidance transmission under a global liquidity trap: Introduction

 This paper is organized as follows.
-Section 2 briefly reviews the literature related to this study, and Section 3 describes the two-country NK model.
-Section 4 describes the simulation method and calibration values of the occasional constraint used in this paper.
-Section 5 reports the main findings of this paper.
-We discuss the interaction of both FG and ZLB policies in a two-country NK economy and provide some robustness checks.
-Section 6 briefly concludes the paper.
+Section 2 reviews the literature relevant to this study and Section 3 describes the two-country NK model.
+Section 4 presents the main findings of this paper.
+We examine the interaction effect of home and foreign FG policies in an open economy and provide some robustness checks.
+Section 5 discusses policy implications based on the results of our paper.
+Section 6 provides a brief conclusion to the paper.